ChrisDrit/connect-4/README.md

 in Ruby.

-The above Bitboards link is to a high level discussion on how to use Bitboards via psudo-code.
+The above Bitboards link is to a high level discussion on how to use Bitboards via pseudo-code.
 When searching the internets I didn't find an example written in Ruby.

 This is that example.